rorhug/tcal/README.md

 <img src="images/setup-mytcd.png" width="369" alt="exam event details in mac calendar">

-Once logged in, the home page provided:
+Once logged in, students were provided with:

 - The next few class times and venues
 - The ability to manually trigger a sync